Skip to main content

 Exporting and Importing Projects

 If you have multiple libraries on your drive, or if you need to move projects to a different computer or drive you might want to import or export projects across those libraries.
-Note that this function only applies to your project file, while your media stays in the original location on your drive.
+Note that this function only exports your project file.
+Your media remains in its original location on your drive.

 Export Projects